bjzylstra/activity-scheduler-command/Application/README.md

 # TODO
 - Schedule 1 pass by optimal and pick up the unplaced using maximum
 - Output to log file
-- Bat file to bundle up to run from double click